AusClimateService/npcp/reports/phase1/phase1_report.md

 Each of these methods have their own pros and cons and are suitable for different applications.
-The associated bias correction software also varies from code that was written for a specific research application (and sometimes subsequently abandoned) to code that is actively maintained by software engineers and regularly re-used.
+The associated bias correction software also varies from code that was written for a specific research application (and sometimes subsequently abandoned) to code that is actively maintained by research software engineers and regularly re-used.

 In order to deliver the projections data described in the Climate Projections Roadmap for Australia, there was a clear need to establish an NPCP bias correction intercomparison project